rticommunity/gazebo-dds-plugins/src/diff_drive/README.md

 # Differential drive plugin
-Its allows us control a differential drive robot.
+It allows us to manage a differential drive robot and obtain its information.
 It contains some publishers and one subscriber:
 * Publications
     * [nav_msgs/msg/Odometry] - Send the information of the odometry sensor
     * [sensor_msgs/msg/JointState] - Send the state of the joints of the robot